A Viagem (The Trip)

 The sense of rupture, abandonment, separation will be experienced here, physically, by this public-partner.

 A Viagem (The trip) tries to establish a new place of communication with the audience, a new look to “see” the actor, even that blindfolded.
-The attempt to take from the theater what it has of visual (and ordinary, in the literal sense) and to amplify its codes and its access to the spectator, makes that theater amplifies its possibility of communication.
+The attempt to take from the theater what it has of visual (and ordinary, in the literal sense) and to amplify its codes and its access to the spectator, which makes theater amplifies its possibility of communication.
 This is only possible with the spectator’s permission and with the availability to join this game.

 The sensitivity is what moves us, and to create an affective bound between actor-audience is one of our goals.
 In this spectacle, it is not allowed to film, nor to photograph, even less to be “watched”, to ensure the intimacy and the total surrender of the audience.